Nursing Interventions for Acute Pain Management

 • Phase 2 – Occurs 24 to 72 hours after ingestion.

-• The patient may be feeling better, though right upper abdominal pain often persists.
+• The patient may feel better, though right upper abdominal pain often persists.
 Serum liver enzymes, bilirubin, and prothrombin time begin to rise.

 • Phase 3 – Occurs 72 to 96 hours after ingestion.